OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 The server generates a token comprised of the user's session ID and a timestamp (to prevent replay attacks) using a unique key available only on the server (AES256-with GCM mode/GCM-SIV is recommended.
 Usage of ECB mode is strictly not recommended.
 If you would like to use any other block cipher mode of operation, refer [here](Cryptographic_Storage_Cheat_Sheet.md) and [here](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) for more information).
 This token is returned to the client and embedded in a hidden field for forms, in the request-header/parameter for AJAX requests.
 On receipt of this request, the server reads and decrypts the token value with the same key used to create the token.

 If the value cannot be decrypted then this suggests an intrusion attempt (which should be blocked and logged for debugging or incident response purposes).
 Once decrypted, the users session ID and timestamp contained within the token are validated.
 The session ID is compared against the currently logged in user, and the timestamp is compared against the current time to verify that its not beyond the defined token expiry time.
-If session id matches and the timestamp is under the defined token expiry time, request is allowed.
+If session ID matches and the timestamp is under the defined token expiry time, request is allowed.

 The [Key Management Cheat Sheet](Key_Management_Cheat_Sheet.md#key-management-lifecycle-best-practices) contains best practices about managing encryption keys.